 I have moved 13 times.
 Some might call that unlucky.
 I don’t.
-By the time I turned 15, I had lived in four very different states, and this quasi-nomadic lifestyle was perhaps the strongest formative experience of my youth.
+By the time I turned 15, I had lived in four very different states (Illinois, New Jersey, Minnesota and Florida), and this quasi-nomadic lifestyle was perhaps the strongest formative experience of my youth.
 I credit that lifestyle for the following traits:

 I love to travel.

 I love the written word.

 The first two might seem obvious, but the third isn’t as self-explanatory.
 Let me put it this way: When you’re “the new girl,” a role I played time and again, you take companionship wherever you can get it: my mom, my older brother, our Lhasa Apso … and reading and writing.

 Around fifth grade, I started scrawling short stories in a spiral-bound notebook, complete with illustrations, and I then graduated to my father’s electric typewriter.
 Soon, I was hammering out stories on an early laptop.
 (And I mean early.
 This thing must have been a prototype; it ran on MS-DOS and only had a word processor.)
 I even created my own magazines using clippings from my mom’s Glamour and Vanity Fair, as well as the occasional LL Bean catalog.

 I excelled in school subjects where reading and writing were involved (English, history) and less than excelled at numbers-based subjects (math, physics).
 Senior year, I earned a bit of fame among my International Baccalaureate peers by scoring a perfect 800 on my SAT verbal.